 - Current state is not changed compared to a previous one

 A separate alert is generated for any event type and sent to RMM Service.
-RMM Service handles the alerts received from RMM Agents and sends email notifications according to the global or company notification settings.
+RMM Service handles the alerts received from RMM Agents and sends email notifications according to the global, company or computer notification options.

 Problem, Warning and Offline states are reported: